Prebaked Pie Crust

 On a lightly floured surface, roll one piece of dough into a 1/8-inch-thick round.
 Fit into desired pie plate (8 to 10 inches in diameter).
 Trim pastry using scissors or a sharp paring knife.
 Crimp or decorate the edges of the pastry as desired.
 Transfer to refrigerator to chill for 30 minutes.

 Preheat oven to 375 degrees.
 Prick the bottom of pastry all over with a fork.
 Line the pastry with parchment paper; fill with pie weights or dried beans.
-Bake until pastry begins to color around the edges, 15 to 20 minutes.
-Remove the parchment paper and weights, and continue to bake just until the pastry dries out and turns a light golden color for a partially baked shell, and a deeper amber for a fully baked shell, 5 to 20 minutes more.
+Bake until pastry begins to color around the edges, about 30 minutes.
+Remove the parchment paper and weights and continue to bake just until the pastry dries out and turns a light golden color for a partially baked shell, and a deeper amber for a fully baked shell, 10 to 20 minutes more.
 Cool completely on a wire rack before filling.